 Our web site lists all the volunteer opportunities available at Samaritan.
 Here’s just a sampling:

-- Patient/Family Support Volunteers: Volunteers go to homes, long-term facilities, and our inpatient hospice center to support patients and families by offering companionship, reading, playing cards, or sharing stories.
-This position offers volunteers the chance to be good neighbors to those who need it.
+Patient/Family Support Volunteers: Volunteers go to homes to support patients and families by offering companionship, reading, playing cards, or sharing stories.

-- Thrift Volunteers: Samaritan operates two thrift stores, in Westmont and Pitman, that help raise funds for our charitable mission.
-Thrift volunteers sort donations, maintain the cleanliness of the stores, and ring up customers.
-Retail experience is a plus, but not required.
+Thrift Volunteers: Samaritan operates a thrift store in Westmont that help raise funds for our charitable mission.
+Thrift volunteers sort donations, maintain the cleanliness of the store, and ring up customers.

-- Administrative Volunteers: Administrative volunteers help in our main office in Marlton with typing, filing, collating, data entry, and many other critical administrative tasks.
+Administrative Volunteers: Administrative volunteers help in our main office in Mount Laurel with typing, filing, collating, data entry, and many other critical administrative tasks.
 Their behind-the-scenes labors of love help Samaritan’s many programs and patient/family services to operate efficiently.

 SamariTeens: SamariTeens is a group of 14-17 year olds providing ongoing support to Samaritan’s patients and families through a variety of activities like craft nights, game socials at long term care communities, annual and special event support, and more!
 We also offer Independent Projects if you would rather not join a group.
 Service Hours provided.
 No mandatory requirements.